Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-55-reinvention.md

 "He’s a veteran.
 Served on Gao."

 Derek perked up."Yeah?
 Huh.
-Might be good then… Or…" He grinned at the Incredible Hulk across the table from him.
+Might be good then...
+Or..."
+He grinned at the Incredible Hulk across the table from him.
 "What about you, Adam?"

 Adam squirmed a little. "...Nah.
 Not... not yet.
 I mean, I like showing off but I belong to Marty."

 "I’d totally do it," Marty said, giving her husband a grin that turned him red.
 Ava had always been slightly in awe of just how well Marty could tease him.
 It was like watching a virtuoso playing a violin.

 "Oh!
-Uh…" Adam cleared his throat a bit uncomfortably.
+Uh..."
+Adam cleared his throat a bit uncomfortably.
 "Well.
 Maybe one day then.
 When, uh... people are ready."

 "...Ready?"